-To investigate a complaint alleging retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the compliance officer shall interview the alleged victim(s), any alleged offenders, and other relevant witnesses privately, separately, and in a confidential manner.
+To investigate a complaint alleging retaliation or unlawful discrimination harassment, intimidation, or bullying), the compliance officer shall interview the alleged victim(s), any alleged offender (s), and other relevant witnesses privately, separately, and in a confidential manner.
 As necessary, additional staff or legal counsel may conduct or support the investigation.

-A complainant's refusal to provide the District's investigator with documents or other evidence related to the allegations in the complaint, failure or refusal to cooperate in the investigation, or engagement in any other obstruction of the investigation may result in the dismissal of the complaint because of a lack of evidence to support the allegation.
-Similarly, a respondent's refusal to provide the District's investigator with documents or other evidence related to the allegations in the complaint, failure or refusal to cooperate in the investigation, or engagement in any other obstruction of the investigation may result in a finding, based on evidence collected, that a violation has occurred and in the imposition of a remedy in favor of the complainant.
+A complainant's refusal to provide the District's investigator with documents or other evidence related to the allegations in the complaint, failure or refusal to cooperate in the investigation, or in any other obstruction of the investigation may result in the dismissal of the complaint because of a lack of evidence to support the allegation.
+Refusal by the District to provide the investigator with access to records and/or information related to the allegations in the complaint, failure or refusal to cooperate in the investigation, or any other obstruction of the investigation may result in a finding, based on evidence collected that a violation has occurred and in the imposition of a remedy in favor of the complainant.
 (5 CCR 4631)